Last Updated: Feb 8, 2018

 Shower the special bride-to-be in your life with invitations that reflect her unique style.

 Shutterfly® offers a wide selection of designer bridal shower invitations to fit nearly every theme and style.

 Bridal shower invitations can be fun and simple to create, when you start with the right template.

-When you find the perfect fit, it’s easy to customize the stationery with unique details, photographs and a color palette that matches your party decor.
+You can also tie in your bridal shower wording with your wedding invitation wording to tie all of your wedding stationery together.
+When you find the perfect fit, it’s easy to customize the stationery with unique details, photographs and a color palette that matches your reception decor.

 Get started by browsing photograph, floral and elegantly designed bridal shower invitation templates here.